Skip to content

 rocky compact --measure-dedup [flags] # experimental, project-wide scope

-Exactly one scope is required: a fully-qualified <model>, --catalog <name>, or --measure-dedup.
-The three forms are mutually exclusive.
+Exactly one scope is required for plan generation: a fully-qualified <model>, --catalog <name>, or --measure-dedup.
+The three forms are mutually exclusive. rocky compact apply <plan-id> is a separate subcommand that executes a plan persisted by an earlier generate run.

 Compact a table (dry run):